My name is Nick Ford and for around a year now I’ve been running a site called AbolishWork.com.

 Work: The performance of some skill (cognitive, emotional, physical etc.) in return for economic reward, or in the ultimate hope of receiving some such reward.

-Let’s look at one of my personal favorite short-hand definitions of work by the post-left Anarchist Bob Black in his The Abolition of Work:
+Here’s one of my favorite short-hand definitions of work by the post-left anarchist Bob Black in his The Abolition of Work:

 My minimum definition of work is forced labor, that is, compulsory production.
 Both elements are essential.
 Work is production enforced by economic or political means, by the carrot or the stick.
 (The carrot is just the stick by other means.)
 But not all creation is work.
 Work is never done for its own sake, it’s done on account of some product or output that the worker (or, more often, somebody else) gets out of it.
 This is what work necessarily is.
 To define it is to despise it.

-If we are working for simply the economic goal and not for ourselves then as the post-Marxist Andre Gorz says in his Critique of Economic Reason: Summary for Trade Unionists and Other Left Activists, we are engaging in work for economic ends.
+If we are working for the economic goal and not for ourselves then as the post-Marxist Andre Gorz says in his Critique of Economic Reason: Summary for Trade Unionists and Other Left Activists, we are engaging in work for economic ends.
 It’s work done only with those economic rewards in mind and not actually done because you value the act intrinsically.
 The happiness or self-satisfaction you get from this work is secondary to the economic rewards you get from it.
-Think of your typical retail or minimum wage job that you have for a good example of the sort of work that Gorz is discussing.
+Think of your typical retail or minimum wage job as an example of what Gorz is talking about.

 Gorz also discusses other types of work that I think help us broaden our discussion and while Danaher may be right that his definition cuts to the core of the dispute I’m not sure he’s the only one doing it or the best at it.
 To find out though let’s consider Gorz’s other definitions of work.